Nathaniel Moran

 Nathaniel Quentin Moran (born September 23, 1974) is an American politician and attorney who has served as the U.S. representative for Texas's 1st congressional district since 2023.
 A member of the Republican Party, he previously served as a member of the Tyler, Texas city council from the 5th district and as the county judge of Smith County, Texas.

 Early life and education

 Nathaniel Quentin Moran was born as a twin on September 23, 1974, to Marjorie McCall and Dale E. Moran.
 His parents moved to Smith County, Texas, to create a bible college.
 His father later served on the city council and as mayor of Whitehouse, Texas.
 He traveled to Russia as a part of the People to People International 1992.
 He graduated from Whitehouse High School in 1993.

-Moran attended West Point for two years and graduated from Texas Tech University with a bachelor of arts degree in Russian, a Master of Business Administration, and Juris Doctor.
+Moran attended West Point for two years and graduated from Texas Tech University with a Bachelor of Arts degree in Russian, a Master of Business Administration, and a Juris Doctor.
 He worked as a teaching assistant in the Lubbock Independent School District.
 He married Kyna, with whom he had four children.